Con Coughlin: Habbush letter

 In late 2003, in a front-page exclusive story, Coughlin revealed a leaked intelligence memorandum, purportedly uncovered by Iraq's interim government, which detailed a meeting between Mohamed Atta, one of the 11 September hijackers, and Iraqi intelligence at the time of Saddam Hussein.
 The memo was supposedly written by Iraqi security chief General Tahir Jalil Habbush al-Tikriti to the president of Iraq.
 The report was subsequently challenged with American officials also reiterating that there was no such link.

 The Daily Telegraphs report was repeated by several conservative columnists in the United States, including Deroy Murdock and William Safire.

 Turkey

-Coughlin alleged that the Turkish Prime Minister, Recep Tayyip Erdoğan, has negotiated a deal with Iran for Tehran to make a $25 million contribution to the campaign funds of Turkey's ruling party.
+In 2010 Coughlin alleged that the Turkish Prime Minister, Recep Tayyip Erdoğan, had negotiated a deal with Iran for Tehran to make a $25 million contribution to the campaign funds of Turkey's ruling party.

 Immediately after the publication of the article, Turkish Government rebutted all allegations and asked the newspaper to remove Coughlin's article from its website.
 Justice and Development Party also demanded an apology for publishing what it called an article without any sources but with many lies in it.The Daily Telegraph lost the libel lawsuit Erdoğan filed in UK.
 As a result, he won "a substantial sum" in libel damages and an apology was published by the newspaper.